smflem/smflem.github.io/_posts/2020-06-21-second-system.md

 >
 >An architect's first work is apt be spare and clean.
 They know they don't know
->what they're doing, so they does it carefully and with great restraint.
+>what they're doing, so they do it carefully and with great restraint.
 >
->As they designs the first work, frill after frill and embellishment after
+>As they design the first work, frill after frill and embellishment after
 >embellishment occur to them.
-These get stored away to be used 'next time.'
+These get stored away to be used 'next time'.
 >Sooner or later the first system is finished, and the architect, with firm
 >confidence and a demonstrated mastery of that class of systems, is ready to
 >build a second system.